joeodx/pythonLearnTech258/scripting/readme.md

  working_dir = os.getcwd()
  print(f"current Working directory is: {working_dir}")
 ````
-should print the directory you are on :
+should print the directory you are on to the terminal :
 ````python
 current Working directory is: C:\Users\Joe O'Donovan\Desktop\tech 258\SpartaGitHub\python_learning\scripting
 ````